 During the 1930s, introductions to several states for development of “nutria ranches” were successful.
 When the fur market collapsed in the early 1940s, many nutria were released.
 Throughout the 1940s, agencies and entrepreneurs also promoted and released nutria to control aquatic vegetation.
 Subsequent ecological impacts led many states to implement eradication efforts.
 Nutria are restricted in California and cannot be imported, transported, or possessed without a permit.

 Nutria cause various kinds of damage through burrowing, intense herbivory, and carrying pathogens and parasites.
-Nutria do not construct dens, they burrow, frequently causing water-retention or flood control levees to breech, weakening structural foundations, and eroding banks.
+Nutria do not construct dens, they burrow, frequently causing water-retention or flood control levees to breach, weakening structural foundations, and eroding banks.
 They can consume up to 25% of their body weight in above- and below-ground vegetation each day, but they waste and destroy up to 10 times as much, causing extensive damage to the native plant community and soil structure, as well as significant losses to nearby agricultural crops.
 The loss of plant cover and soil organic matter (roots, rhizomes, tubers) results in severe erosion of soils, in some cases destroying marshlands and leaving behind open water.
 The destructive feeding habits of nutria threaten populations of rare, threatened, or endangered species that rely on critical wetland habitats.
 Nutria also serve as hosts for tuberculosis and septicemia, which are threats to humans, livestock, and pets.
 Additionally, nutria carry tapeworms, a nematode that causes a rash known as “nutria itch”, and blood and liver flukes, which can contaminate swimming areas and drinking water supplies.

 Actions Taken if Found